patrickfrey/mewa/doc/grammar.md

     * Production definition creating an _AST_ node with a Lua function to call and a **scope** structure (start and end of the scope).

+## How the AST is built
+The _AST_ is built during syntax analysis with to a fixed schema according your grammar definition and the attribution of nodes.
+Here are the rules:

+ * New _AST_ nodes are pushed on a stack when created. _AST_ nodes are taken from this stack when declared as children of another _AST_ node created.
+ * Matching lexemes declared as regular expressions in the 2nd part of the grammar create a new node on the stack.
+ * Attributes with a _Lua_ call create a new node on the stack.
+ * Nodes created from Lua calls take all elements created on the stack during the matching of their production from the stack and define them as child nodes.
+ * The nodes left on the stack after syntax analysis are the root nodes of the _AST_.
+Usually, it's one node.
+But there might exist many root nodes during development.

 ## Compilation Process

-Matching lexemes declared as regular expressions in the 2nd part of the grammar create a new node on the stack.
-Attributes with a Lua call create a new node on the stack.
-Nodes created from Lua calls take all elements created on the stack by their production from the stack and define them as child nodes in the _AST_.
-The remaining nodes on the stack after syntax analysis are the root nodes of the _AST_ built.
-Their Lua function attached is called by the compiler after the syntax analysis to produce the output.
+The compiler does the syntax analysis and builds the _AST_ in the process.
+After the syntax analysis, the root nodes of the _AST_ lay on the stack used for building the _AST_ .
+The _Lua_ functions attached to the root nodes are called by the compiler after the syntax analysis to produce the output.
+It's in the responsibility of the _Lua_ functions attached to nodes of the _AST_ to invoke the traversal of their sub-nodes.

 ## Differences to Yacc/Bison
  * _Mewa_ supports only LALR(1), while _Bison_ support a variety of different language classes.
  * Unlike in _Yacc/Bison_, where the lexer can be arbitrarily defined, the Lexer of _Mewa_ is restricted to classes of languages where spaces have no meaning and the _tokens_ can only be described as regular expression matches.
- * The annotation of the rules with code in _Yacc/Bison_ is also different. _Mewa_ has a strict schema of building of the _AST_.
-The annotations define the _AST_ node attributes.
+ * The annotation of the rules with code in _Yacc/Bison_ is also different. _Mewa_ has a fixed schema of the _AST_ construction.
+The actions described as attributes of the grammar are actions of the parser in _Bison/Yaac_, while is _Mewa_ they are actions performed during the tree traversal of the _AST_.
  * The operator precedence in _Yacc/Bison_ has a counterpart with roughly the same expressiveness in _Mewa_.
 In _Mewa_ priorities with left/right-handed associativity are attached to productions.
 Unfortunately, the _Mewa_ approach is more error-prone.

 ### Meaning of Whitespaces